Table of Contents

 1. Actions Taken: Document all advice given, interventions recommended, and any immediate steps taken during the call.
 Be specific about the guidance provided and any medications or treatments advised.

 • Example: “Advised caregiver to administer 5 mg of ondansetron for nausea and to increase the frequency of oral morphine for pain management from every 4 hours to every 2 hours as needed.
-Elevating the head of the bed is recommended to help with .”
+Elevating the head of the bed is recommended to help with discomfort.”

 2. Assessment and Monitoring: Include instructions for monitoring the patient’s condition and signs that would necessitate further action or a follow-up call.

-• Example: “Instructed caregiver to monitor for signs of dehydration and to call back if the vomiting persists or if the pain does not subside within an hour.”
+• Example: “Instructed caregiver to monitor for signs of and to call back if the vomiting persists or if the pain does not subside within an hour.”

 3. Follow-Up Needed: Outline any necessary follow-up actions, such as scheduling a visit, further assessments, or additional calls to check the patient’s condition.